Simon Fraser University

 Simon Fraser University (SFU) is a public research university in British Columbia, Canada.
 It maintains three campuses in Greater Vancouver, respectively located in Burnaby (main campus), Surrey, and Vancouver.
 The 170 ha main Burnaby campus on Burnaby Mountain, located 15 km from downtown Vancouver, was established in 1965 and comprises more than 37,000 students and 200,000 alumni.
 The university was created in an effort to expand higher education across Canada.
+In 2025, it became the first university in Canada to adopt university-wide open scholarship principles.

 Simon Fraser University is a member of multiple national and international higher education associations, including the Association of Commonwealth Universities, International Association of Universities, and Universities Canada.
 SFU has also partnered with other universities and agencies to operate joint research facilities such as the TRIUMF, Canada's national laboratory for particle and nuclear physics, which houses the world's largest cyclotron, and Bamfield Marine Sciences Centre, a major centre for teaching and research in marine biology.

 Undergraduate and graduate programs at SFU operate on a year-round, three-semester schedule.
 In 2015, SFU became the second Canadian university to receive accreditation from the Northwest Commission on Colleges and Universities.